ondrejsika/ondrejsika.com/others/qa.md

 ## Questions & Answers

+##### How send and display notificatications?

+For sending notifcation use `notifi-send`.
+In many graphic enviroments has some tool to display it.

+If is haven't you may use `dunst` (in i3wm).
+It's simple.

 ##### How create postgres datavase with encoding UTF-8?

 Run `createdb database_name -l en_US.utf8 -E UTF8 -T template0` as user `postgres`.